LinkStackOrg/LinkStack/README.md

 ## About

 **Arcane Link Custom provides** you with **a website similar to** [Linktree](https://linktr.ee/).
-Many **social media platforms only allow you to add one link**, with this you can simply **link to your LittleLink Custom page** and have **all the links you want** displayed on one site.
+Many **social media platforms only allow you to add one link**, with this you can simply **link to your Arcane Link page** and have **all the links you want** displayed on one site.
 You can share all your links to your social media platform or important links to **easy accessible and hosted on your own web-server** or web-hosting provider.
 On this website, other users can register and create their own links, you can access other user via the Admin Panel.

 <br>